ilentt/xmldata/XML_folder_to_product.md

 0
 node fruits.fruitGroup
 ```
+To query all top product fruit in `datafile.xml` in this case you need select `fruitGroupID`, `name` from node `fruits.fruitGroup`.
+The query statement like above example, at this step you should skip other value in the query statement, just using it like default value.
+References document `InDesign/Plugins/products.html` section `Treeview Panel statements` for more detail.

 ##### Panel tatement after encode
-Always define panel statement with id `55` for loading all top level product
+Always define panel statement with id `55` for loading all top level product.
+After w
 ```xml
 <panelstatement>
 		<id>55</id>